aaronpkelly/aaronpkelly.github.io/crackingTheCodingInterview_interviewQuestions_1.1.md

 	B = -31
 	Z = -7

 Negative values!
 What happens when you try to left-shifting by negative values?
-It causes the `1`s to appear from the other side of the integer!
-And because the difference between `a` and `A` in the ASCII table is `32`... this is the exact width of an `int`, and the numbers end up wrapping perfectly, and appearing in the same spot:
+It causes the `1`s to move from left-to-right!
+And because the difference between `a` and `A` in the ASCII table is `32`... this is the exact width of an `int`, uppercase and lowercase letters end up in the exact same spot:

-	A: 00000000000000000000000001
+	A: 00000000000000000000000000000001
-	B: 00000000000000000000000010
+	B: 00000000000000000000000000000010
-	Z: 10000000000000000000000000
+	Z: 00000010000000000000000000000000

 So now we can finally look at the wider statement:

-	(checker & (1 << val)) > 0)
+	if ((checker & (1 << val)) > 0) {
+    	return false;
+	}

+This uses a _bitwise AND_ to compare the existing bits in the  `checker` variable with the incoming new bit position that the value in `val` wants to take.
+If the slot is already filled, it will return false.

+Otherwise, the position has not yet been filled, so the new bit position will be computed, and the checker will record the new bit position inside the `checker` using a _bitwise OR_ operation:

+	checker |= (1 << val);

+If all the chars in the string are converted into bits, and all their bits can fit into their own slots inside a 32-bit integer, then the string is unique, and the function returns true.

 # supplementary info

 # boolean algebra in java

-Then there's this:

-	|=

 ## bitshifting